vitessio/website/content/en/docs/faq/migrating/query-rewriting.md

 We list out the special functions that Vitess handles without delegating to MySQL [here](https://vitess.io/docs/concepts/query-rewriting/#special-functions).

-Please note that the Vitess community determined a workaround if you want to use a JPA like Hibernate/Eclipselink to talk to Vitess.
+There's a workaround if you want to use a JPA like Hibernate/Eclipselink to talk to Vitess.

 Rather than using `GenerationType.IDENTITY` you can use Eclipselink QuerySequence to define a query directly to Vitess Sequences tables.
-This not only prevents `SELECT LAST_INSERT_ID()` call but also can reduce the number of database trips since the application could request a bunch of IDs from Vitess.
+This not only prevents `SELECT LAST_INSERT_ID()` calls but also can reduce the number of database trips since the application could request a bunch of IDs from Vitess.
 Potentially around 1000, so this setup will make only one call per 1000 inserts.